We (http://www.avotaynu.com/)have established a database of Holocaust-era Jewish names.

 |

-If you find a name that matches the first name, last name
+If you find a name that matches the first name+last name

 of your relative, and can identify a matching birthdate, you

 have located your relative on the index.
-Click on the name

 to obtain your family's asset registry.
-If you find a name,

 in addition to getting your family asset registry, be sure